HIV is a virus that attacks immune cells. Although HIV infections can’t be cured, they can be treated. These treatments can help prevent AIDS.

 Both types of HIV are transmitted (spread) in similar ways, including through:

 HIV-2 is less likely to spread through these methods.
+The lower chance of spreading HIV-2 might be due to its lower virus levels in people with HIV-2 compared to those with HIV-1.
 For example, untreated mothers with HIV-1 have a 15 percent to 30 percent chance of transmitting the virus to their child during pregnancy or birth.
 The risk is 1 percent to 2 percent for mothers with untreated HIV-2.

 Both types of HIV lead to similar symptoms, although those with HIV-2 typically have a longer phase when they don’t have any symptoms.